SephDB/sephdb.github.io/_posts/2019-04-19-linear-solvers.md

 Possible solutions include x=5,y=4; x=6,y=4;...

-Because a set of constraints like the above often has lots of solutions, not all of which are equally desirable, LP problems also have an objective function, which is a linear equation without a comparison operator.
+Because a set of constraints like the above often has lots of solutions, not all of which are equally desirable, LP problems also have an *objective function*, which is a linear equation without a comparison operator.
 This function gives a value to every solution of the constraints, which LP solvers then try to minimize (or maximize).

 Let’s say we want to minimize the value of x-y in the above example.
 Using that as our objective function gives us one unique solution: x=4,y=6.